ashly922/holbertonschool-higher_level_programming/SQL_more_inquiries/README.md

-This repository is a continuation of the practice for SQL solidification
+this directory contains practice for sql queries